-To demonstrate the feasibility of our proposed systematic framework, we firstly collected the actual data from some major computer shopping centers in Singapore to build our own centralized and local databases of PC components for investigation, and then used the widely available Practical Extraction and Report Language (PERL) [7, 8] Version 5.0 to implement the afore-mentioned preliminary search strategies to handle these practical PC configuration problems.
-The empirical experience of using our proposed approach to handle the PC configuration problems is fairly encouraging.
-Furthermore, the resulting optimizer is used to build a platform-independent prototype of the useful Web-based Personal Computer Configuration Advisor so as to facilitate the general users to quickly set up their required PC configurations.
-Obviously, our work opens up many new directions for future investigation such as improving our current optimizer to handle more complicated users' requirements, and the possible uses of efficient learning algorithms such as the ID3 algorithm [1,2] to classify different user-defined configurations into useful examples to guide the search during optimization.
+To investigate the feasibility and efficiency of our proposals, we firstly collected the actual data from some major computer shopping centers in Singapore to build our local databases of PC components and then a Web-based PC Configuration Advisor as a flexible and useful platform for easy integration of different components.
+Based on this flexible framework, we used the widely available Practical Extraction and Report Language (PERL) [7, 8] Version 5.0 to implement the two different optimizers to compare their performance on handling these practical PC configuration problems.
+The heuristic-based MGA mostly outperformed the beam search method in the empirical evaluation.
+Obviously, our work opens up many new directions for future investigation such as applying our current optimizers to handle more complicated users' requirements, the integration of other optimizers such as the branch-and-bound heuristic search method [1,2] or SAT-related search algorithms [15] for studying their performance, and the possible uses of efficient learning algorithms such as the ID3 algorithm [1,2] to classify different user-defined configurations into useful examples to guide the search during optimization.

 This paper is organised as follows.
 Section 2 describes the PC configuration problems as specific instances of discrete COPs, thus forming a systematic framework for optimizing choices of PC components to satisfy the users' requirement.
-In Section 3, we detail and justify our proposed search strategies to handle these specific COPs according to their unique problem structures.
-Section 4 provides the empirical evaluation of our cross-platform prototype implementation of the proposed optimizer in terms of efficiency and costs of the resulting configurations, with an example application of our optimizer to build a Web-based PC Configuration Advisor.
+In Section 3, we describe a flexible system architecture to handle these PC configuration problems, and detail our interesting proposals of using heuristic-based optimizers to handle these real-life COPs according to their unique problem structures.
+Section 4 provides the empirical evaluation of the proposed optimizer in terms of efficiency and costs of the resulting configurations, with an example application of our optimizer to build a Web-based PC Configuration Advisor.
 Lastly, we conclude our work in Section 5.

-2. PC Configuration Problems
+2. Personal Computer Configuration Problems

-Basically, the PC configuration problem is to select a configuration of personal computer hardware parts to build a complete system, taking into account the compatibility issues between the different hardware components.
+Basically, the personal computer (PC) configuration problem is to select a configuration of PC hardware parts to build a complete system, taking into account the compatibility issues between the different hardware components.
 For instance, Intel Pentium II CPU should be attached to a Slot-1 Motherboard.
-Definitely, one of the most important optimization criteria in many real-life situation is price.
+Definitely, one of the most important optimization criteria in many real-life situations is price.
 Thus, a general formulation of the PC configuration problems as discrete COPs can be as follows.

-$$\min \sum{i=1}^{m} \cos t(Pj) \qquad subject \ to \qquad \forall comp(Pi, Pj) \in C \qquad cf(comp(Pi, Pj)) = 0 \dots (2)$$

-In (2), cost(Pj) denotes the cost for the component Pj, C specifies all the compatible relations (constraints) between the components Pi and Pj, and the arbitrary function cf returns 0 when comp(Pi, Pj) is evaluated as true.
-For example, when the variables for the CPU and motherboards are : $P{CPU} = "Intel PII CPU"$ and $P{MB} = "Slot-I Motherboard"$ respectively, $comp(P{CPU}, P{MB}) = true$ , then $cf(comp(P{CPU}, P{MB})) = 0$ .
+$$\min \sum{i=1}^{m} \cos t(Pj) \qquad subject \ to \qquad \forall comp(Pi, Pj) \in C \qquad cf(comp(Pi, Pj)) = 0$$ in which cost(Pj) denotes the cost for the component Pj, C specifies all the compatible relations (constraints) between the components Pi and Pj, and the arbitrary function cf returns 0 when comp(Pi, Pj) is evaluated as true.
+For example, when the variables for the CPU and motherboards are : $P{CPU} = "Intel PII CPU"$ and $P{MB} = "Slot-1 Motherboard"$ respectively, $comp(P{CPU}, P{MB}) = true$, then $cf(comp(P{CPU}, P{MB})) = 0$.
 Clearly, given the above general COP formulation, it is flexible to add in or modify the users' requirements specified as constraints or optimization criteria.
-For instance, when new components $P_X$ and $P_Y$ are added into the PC market, it is easy to simply add a new constraint $comp(P_X, P_Y)$ into C to store their compatibility information.
+For instance, when new components P_X and P_Y are added into the PC market, it is easy to simply add a new constraint

+$comp(P_X, P_Y)$ into C to store their compatibility information.
 Besides, for more complicated real-life cases, we can simply extend the minimization function to consider other important factors such as a weighting value for each component to reflect the users' preference.